Eugenio Suárez: Seattle Mariners (second stint)

 On July 31, 2025, the Diamondbacks traded Suárez to the Seattle Mariners in exchange for Juan Burgos, Tyler Locklear, and Hunter Cranton.
-Suárez hit his 49th home run of the season on September 25, matching his career high as the Mariners clinched the AL West title.
+Suárez hit his 49th home run of the season on September 25, matching his career high as the Mariners clinched the American League (AL) West title.
 With Seattle, Suárez batted .189/.255/.428 in 53 games.
 He reached a new single-season career high with 118 RBI.

-In 2025, on October 17, he hit 2 home runs, including a grand slam, in the bottom of the 8th inning of a tied game 5 of the ALCS to help the Mariners bring the series to 3–2.
+In Game Five of the AL Championship Series, he helped the Mariners take a 3–2 series lead with two home runs, including a grand slam.
+The Mariners lost the series to the Toronto Blue Jays in seven games.

+Cincinnati Reds (second stint)

+On February 3, 2026, Suárez signed a one-year, $15 million contract with the Cincinnati Reds.
+The contract contains a $16 million mutual option for the 2027 season.
+On August 27, the Reds placed Suárez on waivers.
+To that date, he posted a .703 OPS and missed almost a month of the season due to an oblique injury.
+He was not claimed by another team and remained with the Reds.

+International career

+In the 2026 World Baseball Classic championship, Suárez drove in the go-ahead run with an RBI double in the top of the 9th inning.

 Personal life

 Suárez and his wife have two daughters.
-They reside in Pinecrest, Florida.
+They reside in Pinecrest, Florida, a suburb of Miami.
+Suárez became a naturalized United States citizen on September 2, 2026.